yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter1-debuting-with-postgres.md

 ---

 {{< note title="YugaPlus - The Story Begins" >}}
-The first version of the YugaPlus streaming service was set for its prime time debut.
+The first version of the YugaPlus streaming platform was set for its prime-time debut.
 The plan involved initially launching the service for users on the US West Coast, followed by a gradual rollout to users nationwide.

-The launch was successful, with the first user signing up for YugaPlus to enjoy their favorite movies on demand.
+The launch was successful, with the first users signing up for YugaPlus to enjoy their favorite movies, series, and sports events.
 The service, powered by PostgreSQL, handled the incoming traffic with ease.
 {{< /note >}}

-In this chapter, you'll learn to deploy one of the YugaPlus services - the movie recommendations service that takes user questions in plain English and uses an underlying generative AI stack (OpenAI, Spring AI and PostgreSQL pgvector) to provide the user with the most relevant movies recommendations.
+In this chapter, you'll deploy one of the YugaPlus services—the movie recommendations service.
+This service takes user questions in plain English and uses an underlying generative AI stack (OpenAI, Spring AI, and PostgreSQL pgvector) to provide users with the most relevant movie recommendations.

 You'll learn the following:

 * How to deploy PostgreSQL with pgvector in Docker.
-* How to perform vector similarity searches with pgvector and the OpenAI Embedding model.
+* How to perform vector similarity searches using pgvector and the OpenAI Embedding model.

 **Prerequisites**

 * [Docker](https://www.docker.com) 20 or later.
 * [Docker Compose](https://docs.docker.com/compose/install/) 1.29 or later.
 * An [OpenAI API key](https://platform.openai.com/docs/overview).
-Without the API key, the application will perform full-text searches over the movie catalog instead of vector similarity searches.
-Note that the full-text search version is much less advanced.
+Without the API key, the application will revert to performing full-text searches over the movie catalog, instead of vector similarity searches.
+Note that the full-text search capability is significantly less advanced.

 {{< header Level="2" >}}Start PostgreSQL With pgvector{{< /header >}}

-The pgvector extension transforms PostgreSQL into a vector database capable of storing and accessing vectorized data.
+The pgvector extension transforms PostgreSQL into a vector database, capable of storing and accessing vectorized data.
 The movie recommendations service utilizes pgvector to provide users with highly relevant recommendations based on their input.

 Follow these steps to start a PostgreSQL instance with pgvector and enable the extension: